jphong125/stellaapic/Writerside/topics/Bet.md

 ## Overview
-Using this method Lucky Monaco system will check the player balance on Casino Operator side to ensure they still have the funds to cover the bet.<br/> **Amount of the bet must be subtracted from player balance in Casino Operator system.**
+Using this method Lucky Monaco system will check the player balance on Casino Operator side to ensure they still have the funds to cover the bet.<br/> **Amount of the bet must be subtracted from player balance in Casino Operator system.** <br/>  Players connection was lost in any cases so lucky monaco will do retransmission 3 times, then do not receive any bet response.
+Lucky Monaco will request a cancel bet.

 Important: The call is idempotent, i.e. sending bet again only creates one transaction.